peat/audible-harvest/README.md

 - `server/` contains a Sinatra server for spidering links and aggregating stats.
 - `irc/` contains a bot for monitoring an IRC channel.

+## What It Collects

+- Facebook: listening shares from Spotify, Turntable.fm, Rhapsody, MOG, and Rdio
+- Twitter: links to SoundCloud, Spotify, and (some) Tumblr audio posts.
+- IRC: links to SoundCloud, Spotify, and (some) Tumblr audio posts.

 ## Usage

 - Good luck!